 The batter gets poured over the sausages and quickly put back in the oven – the key to getting batter to rise is hot fat – there is a tiny bit from the sausages and it’s just enough!

 I then lined up the sausages all in a nice row

 Then back into the oven for 20 minutes or so until the sausages are cooked and the batter has risen and golden.
 This doesn’t rise as much as a ‘normal’ batter would, but it does the job just fine!

 Whilst the toad is in the oven cooking, you can make a nice onion gravy to go on top.
 Slice some onions and put them in a small saucepan with some veg stock and simmer until the onions are softened, then add some gravy granules and stir.

 Divide the toad in the hole in half and pour over the gravy.
 Serve with vegetables of choice…I used green beans and broad beans as I had those in the freezer.
-They were about 90 calories and are included in the recipe which you can jump to print, so you can adjust to suit your needs.
+They were about 90 calories and are included in the recipe.

 My husband and I both enjoyed this dish, and whilst not the same as a ‘normal’ high fat toad in the hole, it is a tasty alternative and I would encourage you to give this a try – especially if you’re on a diet and missing some of your favourite dishes!